 Mrs Chacon-Alvarez loves teaching children to be passionate and enthusiastic about what they do and is particularly interested in creative writing and art.

 Miss Heneghan – Foundation Stage 2 Teacher

-Miss Heneghan joined the team in January 2021, as our F2 teacher Miss Heneghan is very passionate about igniting a love of learning at a young age.
-Having recently qualified as a teacher Miss Heneghan also hold a degree in Early Years and Education Studies and a Masters in Psychology and is a qualified Mental Health First Aider.
+Joining the team in January 2021, as our F2 teacher Miss Heneghan is very passionate about igniting a love of learning at a young age.
+Having recently qualified as a teacher Miss Heneghan also holds a degree in Early Years and Education Studies,a Masters in Psychology and is a qualified Mental Health First Aider.
 Miss Heneghan has trained with the Read Write Inc. program, NELI Speech and Language, Write Stuff for Early years and is passionate about all the learning opportunities these will present for the children.
 There is always something fun and interactive for the children to engage with in our F2 class.
 We like to make the learning fun, engaging and messy in F2!
 Miss Heneghan likes to say “There is no such thing as bad weather, just bad clothing.
 The outdoor environment is an extension of our classroom”.

 Mrs Grimwood – Foundation Stage 1 Teacher, Subject Leader Art and Design & Technology

 Passionate about the education of younger children Mrs Grimwood gained the NNEB (National Nursery Education Board) qualification and then a degree in Early Years.
 As a class teacher her additional responsibilities include; Art and DT subject leader, Every Child A Talker (ECAT) lead and the development of ‘In the moment’ planning which requires adults to observe and interact with children as they pursue their own interests; assessing and moving the learning on that moment.